Puerto Rico’s Democratic Revolt Result of Decades of Mounting Tectonic Pressure

 Hurricane Maria and Corruption

 In the wee hours of September 20, 2017, Hurricane Maria struck the island, causing unprecedented damage and the death of over 4,000 residents.
 The Rosello administration stubbornly maintained for months that the actual death toll was under 100.
-To add insult to injury, President Donald J. Trump visited the island and tossed rolls of paper towel at gathering of Puerto Ricans.
+To add insult to injury, President Donald J. Trump visited the island and tossed rolls of paper towel at a gathering of Puerto Ricans.
 Since then, the Trump administration has withheld the bulk of fund transfers allotted for disaster relief and reconstruction.

 President Trump throws rolls of paper towels into a crowd in Puerto Rico following Hurricane Maria.
 Photo: AFP